CSCfi/Kielipankki-utilities/vrt-tools/tests/README.md

         actual content.
 The options are those listed above for all inputs.
 If transformations are defined for both specific inputs and for all inputs, the input-specific transformations are applied after the general ones.
+(Transformations for all inputs do not apply to `cmdline`.)

 	The dict variant of the input could be used in conjunction with [defining common values that can be reused in multiple